uyuni-project/poc-uyuni-api/README.md

 - Swagger UI generation for Uyuni Server or SUSE Manager API (via REST)
 - Python drop-in replacement for `xmlrpclib`.

+## Project Status

+Bleeding alpha with unfinished parts.
+PRs welcome!

+More-less stable:

+- The plain XML-RPC part should work.

+Needs to be still done/finished:

+- REST returns `nil` instead of an empty array, if such happens on Uyuni Server.
+This causes backward-incompatibility crashes for 3rd party software, such as Spacecmd.

+- REST does not yet support method overloading.
+This should be done by type detection on the API signatures.

 ## Similar Projects

 [Hub XMLRPC API](https://github.com/uyuni-project/hub-xmlrpc-api)